 Unfortunately, not every person hits 40 and is married to the love of their life with a solid group of friends and family around to fulfill them.
 If a person is not able to establish intimate romantic or platonic relationships with others, they are likely to become isolated.

-As I mentioned earlier in the video, isolation can be seriously dangerous for your mental and physical health.
+As I mentioned earlier, isolation can be seriously dangerous for your mental and physical health.
 Humans are social creatures and often seek support from friends and people in their circle.
-Safety, security, and belonging are basic needs - being part of a friend group or family provides that.
+Safety, security, and belonging are basic needs – being part of a friend group or family provides that.
 As you’ll learn later on, isolation can also prevent people from successfully completing the last two stages of Psychosocial Development.